Pysched/darrenmurphyportfolio/README.md

 In the future I would like to add actually links to my works as well as adding images / screen shots as examples for users to preview my works.
 I would also like to implement a carosel on the landing page to ilustrate some more examples of my passions
 ## Testing
-This project was tested extensively for responsiveness and
+This project was tested extensively for responsiveness at 3 breakpoints.
+It was also test in Firefox, Chrome.
 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.